nuvention-web/Tellascope/README.md

 django-admin collectstatic
 ```

-Then, yoasu should be able to run the server:
+Then, you should be able to run the server:

 ```bash
 django-admin runserver